Walulis sieht fern

-Walulis sieht fern (English: Walulis watches TV) is a satirical German television show broadcast on digital television channel EinsPlus.
-The show was created and is presented by its namesake, Philipp Walulis.
-It parodies German television under the motto "Fernsehen macht blöd, aber auch unglaublich viel Spaß!"
+Walulis sieht fern (English: Walulis watches TV) was a satirical German television show broadcast on digital television channel EinsPlus.
+The show was created and presented by its namesake, Philipp Walulis.
+It parodied German television under the motto "Fernsehen macht blöd, aber auch unglaublich viel Spaß!"
 (TV makes you stupid, but also is incredibly much fun!)

 The show was discontinued because of the switching off of the channel "EinsPlus" in 2016.
 Now you can watch it on YouTube and "funk" on the channel "Walulis".
-The videos are uploaded twice a week.
-There's also the channel "Walulis Daily", in the same kind like "Walulis", with daily uploads and it looks like a typical late-night-show.
+Videos were uploaded until 2022.
+There was also a separate channel "Walulis Daily" that looked like a typical late-night-show.
+The uploads stopped in 2023.